 “For the woman who lives in that house.
 It’s actually an inn, and it’s our best bet for accommodations.
 She doesn’t like tending to porters, though, and she hates foreigners—even though she married one—so we’ll have to appease her with something.”

 Goda pressed her boot against the sand at the bottom of the hill and some of it crumbled below her feet.
-It was smooth and flowed almost like water, but she leaned forward nonetheless, stepping up onto the unstable ground with little hesitation.
-Once she was a few paces up the hill, she glanced briefly over her shoulder and waited for Kanna to find stable footing before she turned back around and continued the march.
+It was smooth and flowed almost like water, but she stepped up onto the unstable ground with little hesitation nonetheless.
+Once she was a few paces up the hill, she glanced briefly over her shoulder and waited for Kanna to find stable footing before she continued the march.

 “We’re going to appease her with two buckets of well water?”
 Kanna asked.
 She thought this sounded odd, but it was true that they were in a desert.
 Perhaps water meant more in a desert than it did in the meadows of the Northern Upperlands.